 Record types are really powerful.
 They are like glitter.
 They are so powerful and shiny, but they are almost impossible to get rid of.
 And you instantly regret having so many.

 Why is so hard to get rid of them?
 Like a field, record types can be referenced by so many metadata types.
 If you remove them without checking everywhere they are used then you risk breaking the org.
 So you don’t or can’t delete them.
 Without our record type analysis you are stuck with unused record types cluttering up the org.
 Just like the glitter you find, weeks after the party happened, that the hoover hasn’t managed to catch.

 9. No one wants to document

 The impact on agility, risk and technical debt is due to the lack of documentation.
-Even at the most basic level (eg. completing description fields) is is embarrassingly bad.
+Even at the most basic level (e.g. completing description fields) it is embarrassingly bad.
 Even standard object metadata and Salesforce managed packages have very few description fields filled out.
 Documentation of “why” you made a change is critical institutional knowledge that will make future impact assessment easier.
 It is ‘paying it forward’.

 Fact.
 Faster releases drive huge business agility and also engage end users who feel their requests are being addressed.
 ROI and confidence skyrocket as the business get incremental changes more quickly.
 All of this drives up the ROI of Salesforce.

 But this doesn’t happen because release cycles are often over a month.
 Why?
 Every change goes through a rigorous development cycle because there is very poor impact analysis, no documentation, and little thought given to streamlining the development process.